cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 kernel radius (i.e. the 'corners' of the array) were zero.
-Because of singularities in the Green's functions at depth $z=0$, we use $\sigma^B(x,y,z)$ with $z=851 \, m)$, the shallowest level of our calculations, in construction of the horizontal loading functions in Equations~\ref{{eqn:f_hor_xz}.
+Because of singularities in the Green's functions at depth $z=0$, we use $\sigma^B(x,y,z)$ with $z=851 \, m)$, the shallowest level of our calculations, in construction of the horizontal loading functions in Equations \ref{eqn:f_hor_xz} and
+\ref{eqn:f_hor_yz}.
 Convolutions were performed as multiplications in the time domain, and were done separately for each depth.

 Parameter	          					Value       Unit
 ---------            					------      ----